scrathe/tardisIVR/README.md

 * in-a-nutshell...
   * a Windows host (front-end) for file management and sharing
   * a Linux guest (back-end) for download, rename, transcode, and tag (SABnzbd, SickBeard, CouchPotato, HeadPhones)
-  * post-processing script (tardisIVRvideo.sh) encodes/handbrake & tags/tomicparsley for iTunes/AppleTV
+  * a post-processing script (tardisIVRvideo.sh) that encodes and tags for iTunes/AppleTV using HandBrake and AtomicParsley

 ## what you'll need
 * a Windows host w/ Hypervisor (Win8/Hyper-V)